 Toddlers’ attitudes about God and church are formed early through experiences they have in your classroom.
 Toddlers need a safe, loving environment that stimulates them to explore and discover God’s world.
 As leaders, we need to provide positive examples of love, acceptance, and security.

-Sondra Saunders leads Prestonwood Baptist Church’s preschool and children’s ministry with more than 5,200 children in Plano, Texas.
+Sondra Saunders is the former leader of Prestonwood Baptist Church’s preschool and children’s ministry with more than 5,200 children in Plano, Texas.